 Sensitivity—emotional or otherwise—is not exactly a new concept to the world.
 Nor was it new when research psychologist Dr. Elaine Aron published the landmark book The Highly Sensitive Person in 1996.
 However, Aron's book shed some new light on a topic that affects a large number of people.
 She asked the world to consider sensitivity as an inherent physiological trait, rather than as a possible pathology.

-Although almost twenty years have passed—and the book has offered personal insights for millions of people—there remain questions and a fair amount of skepticism regarding the notion of sensitivity as a trait.
+Although more than twenty-five years have passed—and the book has offered personal insights for millions of people—there remain questions and a degree of skepticism regarding the notion of sensitivity as an inborn trait.
 Interestingly enough, some of this skepticism can be found in the very people who are themselves Highly Sensitive Persons (HSPs).

-Such skepticism can very likely be attributed to a greater trend in our society to medicalize or pathologize many things that essentially fall within the realm of normal human experience.
+Such skepticism can very likely be attributed to a greater trend within our society to medicalize or pathologize many personality attributes that essentially fall within the realm of normal human experience.

 This article offers a basic introduction to the HSP trait, and makes a few suggestions on "what to do next" for those who recognize themselves in the attributes of high sensitivity.

 It would probably be fair to say that we all have our preconceived notions about what it means to be "highly sensitive."
 In addition, culture and society can color our opinions, and not necessarily in a factual manner.

 Just so we can all start on the same page, I highly recommend taking a couple of minutes to take Dr. Elaine Aron's quick (and free) sensitivity self-assessment test.

 I suggest this because sensitivity as you think of it may not be the same thing as the sensitivity associated with the genetic trait.

 Quite a few people are surprised and end up thinking, "Oh... that's not at ALL what I thought it was."